AlainParadis/designschool/_topics/custom-vector-brushes.md

   - <a href="http://www.glitschkastudios.com/#/vector-painting/" title="Examples of painting in Illustrator." target="_blank">Glitschka Studios</a>
 video:
 downloads:
-description: "We're going emulate the real-world process of painting by creating natural-looking brushes."
+description: "Illustrator is very adept at painting.
+As a matter of fact, it's actually quite difficult to discern that the artwork is built with vectors.
+We're going emulate the real-world process of painting by creating our very own natural-looking brushes."
 details: |
   ### Why Create Brushes?